kodecocodes/i10t/02-xcode-8-debugging-improvements/xcode-8-debugging-improvements.markdown

 The order can vary since your data requests run asynchronously, but all the cells make it to the data source.
 Looks like you may have solved the issue.

-To further confirm you’ve solved the race conditions, take a look at the Issue navigator where you should see 0 issues:
+To further confirm you’ve solved the race conditions, take a look at the Issue navigator where you should see no issues:

 ![width=40% bordered](./images/fixed-race-condition-issue-navigator.png)